pyweekorg/docs/docs/rules.rst

 Any online documentation may be used.
 This encompasses anything that might be viewed in a web browser and found by Google by any of the challenge entrants.
-Mailing lists and bulletin boards count.

-If online documentation includes code snippets, that's ok, just don't cut-n-paste the code directly into your game.
+If online documentation includes code snippets, that's ok, but do not copy-and-paste whole example games.

-If the online documentation is only code (ie. it's a web CVS viewer, or similar) then it's not OK.
+If the online documentation is only code (ie. it's deep within a GitHub repo, or similar) then it's not OK - see Rule 2.

 Any existing code you've written should be considered out-of-bounds for the duration of the challenge.